-The submission window is currently closed.
-Check back later for details on submissions to issue 4 of SPROUT.
+The call for submissions is currently closed.
+Check back for the upcoming issue on the theme of CARE.

 about sprout